 Colchester Royal Grammar School follows the same 11 Plus exam format as all CSSE member schools.
 There is only one selection test to ensure that students don’t need to take a separate exam for each school to which they have applied.

 The Colchester Royal Grammar School 11+ consists of two tests, covering English and Maths.
 The English paper tests for comprehension, grammar and vocabulary skills, as well as creative writing, verbal reasoning and literacy.

-The Maths paper focuses on topics from the KS2 National Curriculum, as well as some non-verbal reasoning.
+The Maths paper focuses on topics from the KS2 National Curriculum.

 The test scores are age-standardised to ensure that older pupils don’t have an unfair advantage.